rhasspy/rhasspy/docs/tutorials.md

 ![Settings page for wake word](img/getting-started/settings-service.png)

-**NOTE**: Some settings, like the available microphones and speakers, required you to click "Save Settings" first because the service must be started!
+**NOTE**: Some settings, like the available microphones and speakers, require you to click "Save Settings" first because the service must be started!

 To get started, enable the following services and click "Save Settings":

 * Audio Recording (PyAudio)
 * Speech to Text (Pocketsphinx)
 * Intent Recognition (Fsticuffs)
 * Text to Speech (Espeak)